Nick-Lucas/EntryPoint/docs-generation/docfx/index.md

 ## EntryPoint

-Lightweight and Composable CLI Argument Parser for all modern .Net platforms
+Composable CLI Argument Parser for all modern .Net platforms

 Parses arguments in the form `UtilityName [command] [-o | --options] [operands]`